 After he is finished, reward him with praise, a treat

-, a long walk or some playtime
+, a long walk

 .
 Remember to do this consistently and immediately after he's finished and when you are still outdoors.
 This step is very important because it's the only way he'll know what you expect.
 Make sure he is finished before you reward him.
 Praising him too soon may make him excited enough to stop in the middle of his business and then complete the job when he's back in the house.

 Make a Feeding Schedule:

 Establish a regular feeding schedule for your puppy.
 What goes into a puppy on a schedule comes out of a puppy on a schedule.
 Depending on their age, puppies usually need to be fed three or four times a day.
 Feeding your puppy at the same times each day will make it more likely that he'll eliminate at consistent times as well.